He Doesn't Want A Relationship But Acts Like It: What It Means

 Can you be in a relationship without a title?

-If a man acts like a boyfriend, receives all the benefits of being a boyfriend, and is still hesitant to put a title on it, it most likely is not a relationship - at least not an exclusive one.
+If a guy acts like a boyfriend, receives all the benefits of being a boyfriend, and is still hesitant to put a title on it, it most likely is not a relationship - at least not an exclusive one.

 There are many reasons someone might not want to put a title on a relationship, and not all indicate infidelity or a lack of loyalty.
 Whatever the case may be, it’s vital to talk to your partner about the topic and ensure that you’re on the same page as far as expectations.
-If not, you can begin to take steps to get there together (or apart, if things don’t work out).
+If not, you can begin to take steps to get there together (or apart if things don’t work out).

 You deserve someone who acts like your boyfriend because he is your boyfriend.
 Don’t hesitate to begin the process of building your confidence, addressing your concerns, and bettering your relationship with someone who acts like your boyfriend.